The Uncle Pat

 The sprinkles, somewhat surprisingly, blossom with great majesty into an inky cloud within seconds.
 Not only contributing to the atmosphere of mourning, this also adds to the taste of the spicy rich deep bloomy cognac, adding a note of sour.
 Also, the sprinkles are chewy.

 The large glass helps direct everything directly to the nose and face, targeting the mulchy spiciness into the sinuses and also presenting a miniature comfortable world to fall into, as one stares into the bottom of the very large snifter.
-Other see you as carrying a deep and somber reminder of loss, while you discover a deep and rich world to escape into.
+Other see you as carrying a deep and somber reminder of loss, while you discover a deep and rich world for into escape.

 Alas, Finnegan, ye shall be missed.
 Rémy Martin is enjoyable.
 Even moreso with spooky sprinkles.
 The large snifter really impresses upon you the alcoholic aroma of the drink.
 A modest effort here.